BaseMax/ComposeDockerNginxPHP/README.md

 # Docker Compose Nginx PHP MariaDB (LEMP stack)

 A ready to use Docker Compose configuration for a LEMP stack (Nginx, PHP, MariaDB, and PHPMyAdmin).
-This configuration allows you to easily set up and run a web server with a database on your local machine using Docker.
+This configuration allows you to easily set up and run a web server with a database on your local machine using Docker and also this project contain a Ansible playbook that allows you to tun this LEMP stack in any number of remote hosts.

 ## Why